And here lies one of the many common misconceptions regarding Reiki practice.

 During Reiki Level One, you learn how to practice Reiki on yourself and your friends and family.
-Your Reiki practice deepens after Reiki Level Two.
+Each level of Reiki you complete after Reiki Level One deepens your Reiki practise, and your connection to yourself and others.

 1. Self-treat, often referred to as “self-Reiki” and